 - rider must be able to move from sitting to standing position and back comfortably as necessary

 Be sure you have a general sense of where you will be riding.
-Let a friend or family member know with who you will be riding, where you are riding and what time you expect to return.
-Bring a cellular phone with you if you have one, but expect cellular service to be unreliable.
+Let a friend or family member know who you will be riding with, where you are riding and what time you expect to return.
+Bring a cellular phone with you if you have one, but understand that cellular service may be unreliable.

 - check headlights and brake lights to ensure they are fully functional